mobify/workshop--adaptivejs-components/README.md

 # Adaptive.js Component Workshop

-This Workshop will guide you through an introduction to Adaptive Components, how to install components, how to customize a component and how to create one from scratch.
+This workshop will guide you through several topics:
+- Introduction to Adaptive Components
+- How to install Components
+- How to customize a Component
+- How to create a Component from scratch.

 Follow the installation steps in the **Workshop Pre-requisites** section below to get your computer ready for the workshop.
 Once you're done, follow the directions in the **Ready to Start** section.

 ## Workshop Pre-Requisites

-We use Git to move through and switch between the steps in the workshop.
-[Install Git](http://git-scm.com/downloads) and look through some of [the documentation](http://git-scm.com/documentation) if you're not already familiar with how Git works.
+1. We'll use **Git** to move through each topic in the workshop.
+[Install Git](http://git-scm.com/downloads), and make sure to look through some of [the documentation](http://git-scm.com/documentation) if you're not already familiar with how it works.

-You must also first follow the steps in the [Install the Adaptive.js SDK](http://adaptivejs.mobify.com/docs/1-install-the-adaptivejs-sdk) tutorial to install Adaptive.js onto your computer.
+2. If you haven't already, [Install the Adaptive.js SDK](http://adaptivejs.mobify.com/docs/1-install-the-adaptivejs-sdk) onto your computer.

-Follow these steps to install the workshop:
+## Installing the Workshop

-1. Launch the Terminal app.
+1. Launch your Terminal app.
-2. In the terminal, change directories to your development folder with the command:
+2. In your terminal window, change directories to your development folder with the command:

     ```
     cd path/to/my/target/folder